 The court also rejected the first ground, holding that the application is analogous to bail proceedings and proceedings before the Parole Board.
 Thus, the youth court is not confined to receiving formal evidence which would be admissible in a criminal trial.
 The evidence contested – a gist of intelligence that X may be practising an extreme form of Islam – was held to be relevant, given an appropriate weighting by the judge and its limitations could have been challenged by X if he wished to do so.
 Therefore, the judge’s conclusion that an order for late release was necessary and proportionate was rationally open to her based on the evidence and information she considered.
 Thus, permission to apply for judicial review was refused.

 As noted in the case, applications for DTO delayed releases are anticipated to be rare [paragraph 47].
-However, in the context of young persons who are susceptible to grooming for terrorism-related purposes, it might be considered a useful rehabilitative tool in combating the risk.
-The case nevertheless demonstrates that the balance between protecting public interests and having regard to the principal aim of the youth justice system, preventing offending by children and young persons while having regard to the offender’s welfare, is a delicate one.
+This case nevertheless demonstrates that the balance between protecting public protection and having regard to the principal aim of the youth justice system, will be challenging in relation to terrorism.